hallmx/fa_convnav/README.md

 First create a deep learning vision project using fastai2 and one of the pretrained models supported by fa_convnav (see above or run `supported_models()` in a notebook cell).
 All the transfer learning models that come ready to download and use with the fastai2 library are supported by fa_convnav.
 Creating a fastai2 vision project using a CNN and transfer learning is described in the [fastai documentation](https://dev.fast.ai/).
-To quickly get started and play around with fa_convnav see the example notebooks, examples00.ipynb and examples 01.ipynb.
+To quickly get started and play around with fa_convnav see the example notebooks, `examples00.ipynb` and `examples 01.ipynb`.

 ### Create and view a ConvNav dataframe.